zinja-coder/jadx-mcp-server/README.md

  - Add prompts templates, give llm access to Android APK Files as Resources

+ - **END-GOAL** : Make all android reverse engineering and APK modification tools Connect with single MCP server to make reverse engineering apk files as easy as possible purely from vibes.

 ## NOTE For Contributors

  - The files related to JADX-AI-MCP can be found [here](https://github.com/zinja-coder/jadx-ai-mcp)